rebeccadavidsson/programmeren-2/problems/cards/lab/README.md

 ## Card: a data class

 Let's create a `Card` class first.
-For this lab, a `Card` is very simple *data class*: it only contains a few attributes, as well as the initializer method necessary to fill those.
+For this lab, a `Card` is very simple *data class*: it only contains a few attributes (or "fields"), as well as the initializer method necessary to fill those.

 The attributes of a `Card` will contain the minimum of information needed to uniquely define what kind of card it is: